 Here at Falmouth Primary Academy we are a Trauma Informed School (TIS).
 We are fortunate enough to have two members of staff who have worked hard to achieve practitioner status and have been awarded the Diploma in Trauma and Mental Health-Informed Schools.
-Most of our staff have received TIS training and support, whether they are teachers, teaching assistants, lunchtime supervisors, site assistants or administrative staff and we are passionate about supporting the well-being and mental health of our children enabling them to flourish and shine.
+One of these members of staff supports our Nurture class and the other member of staff is a dedicated full time well-being practitioner, supporting a number of children across the school.
+All of our staff have received TIS training and support, whether they are teachers, teaching assistants, lunchtime supervisors, site assistants or administrative staff and we are passionate about supporting the well-being and mental health of our children enabling them to flourish and shine.

 At Falmouth Primary Academy, we aim for every member of the school community to feel valued and respected, and for all persons to be treated fairly.
 We are a caring community, whose values are built on mutual trust and respect.
 We believe that self-esteem affects all thinking and behaviour and impacts on learning and performance.
 We aim to provide positive everyday experiences so that our children are more likely to reach their full potential.